Flood Warning issued for Neshoba by NWS - NewsBreak

-Effective: 2022-04-23 10:00:00 CDT Expires: 2022-04-22 09:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Marshall; Story A strong thunderstorm will impact portions of southeastern Story, Marshall and northern Jasper Counties through 945 AM CDT At 920 AM CDT, Doppler radar was tracking a strong thunderstorm 8 miles southwest of Marshalltown, moving east at 30 mph.
-HAZARD...Winds in excess of 40 mph, pea size hail, and 1 to 2 inches of rainfall.
-Heavy rain may lead to localized flooding.
+Effective: 2022-04-25 02:47:00 CDT Expires: 2022-04-25 03:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Callahan; Jones; Shackelford; Taylor A strong thunderstorm will impact portions of northwestern Callahan, southeastern Jones, southwestern Shackelford and northeastern Taylor Counties through 345 AM CDT At 248 AM CDT, Doppler radar was tracking a strong thunderstorm over Buffalo Gap, moving northeast at 25 mph.
+HAZARD...Wind gusts up to 50 mph and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-This storm will remain over mainly rural areas of southeastern Story, Marshall and northern Jasper Counties, including the following locations...
-Le Grand, Rhodes, Ferguson, Kellogg, Laurel, Green Mountain, Lambs Grove, Haverhill, Melbourne and Colo.
-This includes Interstate 80 between mile markers 173 and 179.
-MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPH
+Locations impacted include Abilene, Wylie, Tye, Tuscola, Buffalo Gap, Potosi, View, Hamby, Caps, Dyess Afb, Impact, Lake Fort Phantom Hill and Kirby Lake.
+This includes Interstate 20 between Mile Markers 278 and 299.
+MAX HAIL SIZE...0.75 IN MAX WIND GUST...50 MPH

 Comments / 0